beckerbenj/R_courses/2023_FGME_advanced/abstract.md

 In various scientific fields, R has become as a popular tool for data processing, analysis and visualization.
 Yet in addition to a software package for statistical modeling and data analysis, R is also a fully functioning programming language.
 Moreover, one of the main design principles of R is to "turn ideas into software, quickly and faithfully" (John Chambers).
 However, for many R users with a limited programming background, a large proportion of R’s potential remains untapped.

 This workshop explores the possibilities and benefits of (also) using R as a programming language, and aims to provide experienced R users with more advanced programming skills.
-The workshop focusses on both tools that automate R-tasks, writing efficient code and helpful functions, as well as on obtaining a better understanding of how R works.
+The workshop focuses on both tools that automate R-tasks, writing efficient code and helpful functions, as well as on obtaining a better understanding of how R works.

 After the course, participants should be able to read, understand, and adapt code from others, write their own functions, and should be able to use the R more efficiently.

 ## Workshop Content